Neeyethra Dhanya: Soundtrack

 The music was composed by G. Devarajan and the lyrics were written by O. N. V. Kurup.
 The album was released by Tharangini Records.
-The song Arikil nee becomes a greatest romantic hit in Malayalam.
+The song Arikil nee is regarded by many as one of the greatest romantic hits in Malayalam.
+Yesudas himself had said that this is a song that gave him a lot of happiness after a long time.